COVID-19 vs. the Flu and the Common Cold

 Antibiotics will not help because colds, flus and COVID-19 are viruses and not bacterial infections.
 Certain over-the-counter items, like those in the table to the right, can help you manage mild to moderate symptoms.
 All of these items can be purchased at the University Health Center pharmacy.
 In addition, you are encouraged to rest and drink plenty of fluids.

 There are antiviral medications that can treat both moderate to severe COVID-19 and the flu.
-Remdesivir is the antiviral drug approved for COVID-19 in emergency cases and is used for sicker patients.
-Low dose dexamethasone is also being used for patients needing supplemental oxygen.
+For example, low dose dexamethasone is used for COVID-19 patients needing supplemental oxygen and paxlovid is used to treat high risk individuals.
 These drugs do not cure the disease, but help how quickly some people recover.
-Similarly, for influenza, a drug called oseltamivir, commonly known as Tamiflu®, treats the viral infection and reduces viral shed.
-It is most effective if given within two days of symptoms starting.

 Symptom | Over-the-Counter Medication | Instructions |